spiffe/spiffe/standards/SPIFFE_Workload_Endpoint.md

 # The SPIFFE Workload Endpoint

+> [!WARNING]
+> This version of the document belongs to an experimental branch of the SPIFFE standards that explores integration with the WIMSE standards.
+Contents of this document are subject to breaking change and should not be considered stable.
+>
+> The current stable version of this document can be found at https://github.com/spiffe/spiffe/blob/main/standards/SPIFFE_Workload_Endpoint.md

 ## Status of this Memo

 This document specifies an identity endpoint standard for the internet community, and requests discussion and suggestions for improvements.
 Distribution of this document is unlimited.